dandaladinakar/OAuth-Access-Token-Demo/README.md

 - **URL**: `https://rahulshettyacademy.com/oauthapi/getCourseDetails`

 #### Query Parameter:
-- `access_token`: Use the token obtained from the first step.
+- `access_token`: Take the token you got earlier and use it to get more information

 #### Steps:
 1. Set the method to **GET**.